TIBCOSoftware/fabrician-hadoop-enabler/README.md

 or simplifies some of the common administrative tasks of a Hadoop cluster.

 <ul>
-<li>**Automated Rebalancing** - When one or new Datanodes are added, the Balancer will automatically be invoked to distribute data to the new node(s)</li>
+<li><b>Automated Rebalancing</b> - When one or new Datanodes are added, the Balancer will automatically be invoked to distribute data to the new node(s)</li>
-<li>**Managed Decommissioning** - When stopping datanodes on an active cluster, data blocks are automatically offloaded to other nodes before shutdown is complete.</li>
+<li><b>Managed Decommissioning</b> - When stopping datanodes on an active cluster, data blocks are automatically offloaded to other nodes before shutdown is complete.</li>
-<li>**RackAwareness Configuration Policies** - Allow the users to control RackAwareness via pre-built, configurable policies as opposed to developing their own scripts.</li>
+<li><b>RackAwareness Configuration Policies</b> - Allow the users to control RackAwareness via pre-built, configurable policies as opposed to developing their own scripts.</li>
-<li>**UI Routing** - Maps well-known and persistent URLs to Hadoop Web User Interfaces so that Hadoop processes may be moved between nodes without disrupting clients.</li>
+<li><b>UI Routing</b> - Maps well-known and persistent URLs to Hadoop Web User Interfaces so that Hadoop processes may be moved between nodes without disrupting clients.</li>
 </ul>

 Installation
 --------------------------------------
 * Prerequisites
   * Tibco Silver Fabric
-    This Enabler was originally developed and tested on Silver Fabric 5.0.1.
+    * This Enabler was originally developed and tested on Silver Fabric 5.0.1.
   * Engine Operating System
-    The Hadoop enabler was originally built and tested on Linux.
+    * The Hadoop enabler was originally built and tested on Linux.
 It might work on similar OS's but the current version specifically will not work on Windows.
   * Engine Host Configuration
-    Hadoop requires that hosts be able to communicate via passphraseless SSH.
+    * Hadoop requires that hosts be able to communicate via passphraseless SSH.
 This Hadoop Enabler assumes that this configuration has been or will be performed prior to run time.
 See the Hadoop documentation for more information on how to configure passphraseless SSH.

 Runtime Grid Libraries
 --------------------------------------